 App Condition for MFA Enrollment Policy

-A multifactor policy must be first created before a rule can be set up to use the app condition feature.
+- A multifactor policy must be first created before a rule can be set up to setting the app condition.

 - Click Add Rule or Edit Rule to modify an existing rule.
 Note that a rule can only be added once a multifactor policy has been created.